-How to Write a Great MBA Personal Statement
+How to Write a Strong MBA Application Essay or Personal Statement

-Before discussing the findings, it should be noted that some schools have started experimenting with high-tech replacements for their written application essays, according to Poets & Quants.
-Northwestern University, the University of Texas at Austin, and the Massachusetts Institute of Technology have all introduced video essay questions in the application process.
-MIT’s video essay gives candidates a mere sixty seconds to present themselves in one shot, while New York University asks for six captioned images that describe candidates.
+Understand that some schools have started experimenting with high-tech replacements for their written application essays, according to Poets & Quants.
+Northwestern University, the University of Texas at Austin, and the Massachusetts Institute of Technology have all introduced video essay questions.
+MIT’s video essay gives candidates a mere sixty seconds to present themselves in one shot.
+A variant asks for photos; for example, New York University asks for six captioned images that describe candidates.

-The below presents an overview of the most frequent kinds of application essay prompts or discussion topics as well as best practices for writing.
+The research below presents an overview of the most frequent kinds of application essay topics, known as “prompts,” as well as best practices for writing.

 Common MBA Application Essay Prompts